Live Stream 2

 Today’s other live streams:

-- Live Stream 3: Committee on Procedures from 10.00am and Committee for the Executive Office from 2.00pm
+- Live Stream 3: Committee for the Economy from 10.00am and Committee for the Executive Office from 2.00pm

 Note: To listen to the meeting, select the ‘Unmute broadcast’ button in the video player.
 You can also adjust the picture quality by clicking on the video player ‘Settings’ button (the cog wheel icon).